dantheand/plants/README.md

 - aws credentials set up (use a profile)

 ## Services used
+The AWS infrastructure is currently an artisinal, hand-crafted set of services.
+In the future, I will make it reproducible with some sort of IaC approach.

 ### AWS
 - AWS Amplify for front-end builds and deployment
 - AWS Lambda function hosts and runs FastAPI through `Mangum` handler